nodecg/nodecg/README.md

 npm run docs:build
 ```

-After that, you can just open `docs/index.html` directly in your web browser.
+After that, you can open `docs/index.html` directly in your web browser.

 Once you've made your changes, follow the steps above in the [Contribute](#contribute) section to open a pull request.